SolarNetworkFoundation/solarnetwork.org.nz/hugo/home/content/subscriptions.md

 {{% section  title="SolarNetwork subscriptions" %}}
 SolarNetwork Foundation offers subscriptions to the [SolarNetwork](https://data.solarnetwork.net/solaruser/) platform which are based on the amount of data collected into and queried out of the platform.
-By subscribing to SolarNetwork you gain access to the following SolarNetwork features:
+By subscribing to SolarNetwork not only are you supporting our mission to provide tools to help educate people about renewable energy and operate renewable energy assets, you gain access to the following SolarNetwork features:

 {.table .uk-table .uk-table-divider}
 | Feature          | Description |